dimagi/commcare-hq/custom/dhis2/README.rst

 * hidden value "dhis2_processed" to indicate that the form has been sent to DHIS2 as an event

-Settings are stored in a lookup table, usually called "settings".
-The lookup table must have two fields: "key" and "value".
-The table must include rows with the following keys and values:

-* "dhis2_enabled": "True" or "False", or "Yes" or "No"
-* "dhis2_host": e.g. "http://dhis2.changeme.com:8123/dhis" (Do not include
-  "/api" at the end.)
-* "dhis2_username": e.g. "dimagiuser"
-* "dhis2_password": e.g. "t0ps3cr3t"
-* "dhis2_top_org_unit_name": Value may be empty or the name of an org unit. e.g. "Fermathe Clinic"
+The application needs a lookup table named `dhis2_org_unit` (or as specified in custom.dhis2.const.ORG_UNIT_FIXTURES, but note that this value applies system-wide) to store DHIS2 organisation units.
+The lookup table must have three fields:

+1. id
+2. name
+3. parent_id

 .. _setting_up_dhis2: